sinamohsenifar/Ansible/community-playbooks/crypto/README.md

-# Manage SSL Certificates with Ansible
+# Create SSL Certificates (Self Signed Certificates) with Ansible

 This Ansible playbook automates the management of SSL certificates, including generating a Certificate Authority (CA), creating self-signed certificates, and signing a Certificate Signing Request (CSR) with the CA.